publicscience/argos.cloud/README.md

 template for the application and worker instances.
 For this image, all necessary application packages are installed, but no configuration files are copied over.
 The instance is automatically deleted after the image has been created from it.
-The public host name for this image is saved to `deploy/hosts/image` so that Ansible can provision it (refer to `cloud.manage.images#setup_image`).
+Images are environment agnostic, that is, they don't load any environment-specific information.
+Thus this image instance can be reused for different environments's infrastructures.
 * The database instance is created.
 * The broker instance is created [currently disabled].
 * An autoscaling group is created for application instances, using the